ITUnderground/itunderground.dk/README.md

 Markdown files are used for blog-like posts.
 An example of this is [itunderground.dk/post/who-are-we](https://itunderground.dk/post/who-are-we).
 The corresponding markdown file is located in [`src/routes/post/who-are-we/+page.md`](./src/routes/post/who-are-we/+page.md).

 To render markdown, we use [mdsvex](https://mdsvex.com/).
 It supports both .md files and .svx files, and both support directly inserting Svelte components.
-That means you can for example create a dynamic that fetches data from some server (remember, the site is static so make sure any data fetching happens client-side!).
+That means you can for example create a dynamic markdown file that fetches data from some server (remember, the site is static so make sure any data fetching happens client-side!).

-~~View [next-events](src/routes/post/next-events/%2Bpage.md) for an example of a data-fetching markdown file.
-It fetches data from out public calendar.~~ <- Not yet implemented.
+Dynamic data fetching in markdown components has not yet been used on our site, but feel free to add it to the readme if you decide to utilize it.

 To add a markdown file, create a directory corresponding to its name and add a `+page.md` file.
 Remember to link to the file somewhere, such as in the [dir](src/lib/shell/dir.ts) or there won't be a way to navigate to it.